-It is important to note the limitations of proposition 2.
-This proposition is merely suggestive of lurking identification problems.
-One can easily construct monetary models in which determinacy regions are not decoupled (and ignoring fiscal policy altogether is not a viable way of achieving decoupling, in our view).
-For example, a Blanchard (1985) model with a large probability of death, which generates substantial wealth effects, modifies the determinacy regions so that it is no longer tenable to maintain the distinctions between monetary and fiscal policy.
+The results here are merely suggestive of problems that lurk in the endeavor to identify whether observed time series are produced by Regime M or Regime F. One can easily construct monetary models in which determinacy regions are not decoupled (and ignoring fiscal policy altogether is not a viable way of achieving decoupling, in our view).
+For example, a Blanchard (1985)-Yaari (1965) model with a probability of death, can generate wealth effects that modify the determinacy regions sufficiently that it is no longer tenable to maintain the distinctions between monetary and fiscal policy [see also Richter (2011)].
+Yun (2011) develops a number of mechanisms-learning, sovereign risk, financial frictions, and alternative roles for government debt-that break the decoupling by introducing debt directly into the consumption Euler equation.
 It is also not clear if these identification problems extend to more general setups.
 The more sophisticated the model and policy rule, the greater the likelihood that the identification problems discussed here become less severe.
-This can be seen by noting that proposition 2 relies on some degree of symmetry between fiscal and monetary policy rules.